vecna/trackmap/README.md

     wget -c https://raw.githubusercontent.com/vecna/trackmap/master/setup.sh
     bash setup.sh

-This script uses `sudo` to execute some commands, so it will ask for your password when it executes.
-The project scripts are installed in a subdirectory called *trackmap*.
+This software uses `sudo` to execute some commands, so it will ask for your password when it executes.
+The project software is installed in a subdirectory called *trackmap*.

 If you read "OK" at the end, go to the section [Run the test script](https://github.com/vecna/trackmap#run-the-test-script)